The Top 5 Hotels in Barcelona

 The hotels T+L readers prefer when visiting Barcelona span the traditional and the contemporary.
 Two entries in our Top 5 are sleek glass-and-steel towers.
 With its gracefully curving silhouette, architect Ricardo Bofill’s W Barcelona (No. 5), which looks out over the Balearic Sea, is frequently compared to a sail.
 The guest rooms are elegantly minimalist, all white with a smattering of primary colors.
 “The best hotel I have ever stayed in,” raved one voter.
 Just down the waterfront, the Hotel Arts (No. 3), built in 1991 by Skidmore, Owings & Merrill, has become one of the city’s architectural icons, as has the enormous Frank Gehry sculpture that presides over the pool area.
 “We stayed here a few days before a cruise and enjoyed our wonderful room and the gorgeous views,” wrote one reader.
 “It was well located for getting to the old part of the city for sightseeing.”
 Others praised the spacious rooms and sybaritic bathrooms.

 Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
 Hotels were rated on their facilities, location, service, food, and overall value.
 Properties were classified as city or resort based on their locations and amenities.

-Related: The 2018 World's Best Awards
+Related: The World's Best Awards 2019

 4. Hotel 1898

 3. Hotel Arts

-1. Mandarin Oriental
+1. Mandarin Oriental, Barcelona

-See all of our readers' favorite hotels, airlines, cruise lines, and more in the World's Best Awards for 2018.
+See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2019.